Through anonymous phone calls to Basque media outlets, ETA vehemently denied involvement.

 March 13, 2004 - Five people are arrested in connection to the case 60 hours after the bombings.
 Three of those arrested are Moroccans, and two are Indian.
 Prepaid phone cards and a cell phone from backpacks found at the bombing site link the five to the investigation.

-March 18, 2004 - Spanish authorities arrest four North Africans in connection with the terror bombings in Madrid.
+March 18, 2004 - Spanish authorities arrest four North Africans in connection with the bombings.
 The radio report says three were arrested in the Madrid suburb of Alcala de Henares and the other North African was arrested in northern Spain.
-They are: Abderrahim Zbakh, Farid Oulad Ali and Mohamed El Hadi Chedadi, about 38.
-His brother, Said Chedadi, was indicted last September by a Spanish judge for links to al Qaeda.
+They are: Abderrahim Zbakh, Farid Oulad Ali and Mohamed El Hadi Chedadi, whose brother, Said Chedadi, was indicted last September by a Spanish judge for links to al Qaeda.

 - The fourth suspect is not identified but is described as being of Arab descent.